oscar-system/Oscar.jl/docs/src/DeveloperDocumentation/styleguide.md

 want to).
 - Noteworthy difference to Julia base is that we do not have exceptions `is*` or `has*`.
   It is `is_foo` instead of `isfoo` and `has_bar` instead of `hasbar`.
+  The main reason is to avoid awkward constructions like `isvery_ample`, while also being consistent.
 - For generic concepts choose generic names, based on general algebraic concepts, preferably not special names from your area of speciality.
 - Use Julia conventions where applicable.